vyun8699/vyun8699/README.md

 <br> <i> Details of this project can be accessed <a href="https://github.com/vyun8699/CNN-via-transfer-learning">here</a> </i></br>

-<br> <b> Problem </b>: Training a model from scratch requires massive computational resources not accessible to the common enthusiast.
-This project showcases methods to access open-source models and fine-tune them to solve a multi-class classification problem. </br>
+<br> This project aims at fine-tuning open-source models and fine-tune them to solve a multi-class classification problem for a specific task. </br>
 <br><b> Solution & Implementation </b>:
 <ol>
 <li> <b>Dataset</b>: 30,000 images with 18 classes are split into train and validation sets. </li>